DETAILE ACTION

 Claims 1-5 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The claim(s) recite(s):

-acquiring of a remaining amount of improvement credit held by an object corporation, for improving a value of an impact indicator regarding an environment; and distributing of at least part of the remaining amount of the improvement credit that is acquired, to an account of each of one or more corporations that supply each of one or more inclusion products included as one or more upstream-side products in an object product of the object corporation, the upstream-side products being identified by following a product tree that hierarchically indicates a supply relation of a product group containing the object product of the object corporation in a supply chain, to which the object corporation belongs.
+acquire a remaining amount of improvement credits held by an object corporation, the improvement credits being for improving a value of an impact indicator regarding an environment; and distribute at least a part of the remaining amount of the improvement credits of an account of each of one or more supply corporations that supply each of one or more inclusion products included as one or more upstream-side products in an object product of the object corporation, wherein: each upstream-side product is a product identified by following upstream a product tree that hierarchically represents a supply relation of a product group containing the object product of the object corporation in a supply chain to which the object corporation belongs.

 The abstract idea recited above is a certain method of organizing human activity – commercial interaction – because it describes steps of determining values of improvement credits and value indicators in a supply chain.
 These steps are similar to accounting or other commercial tasks and therefore are a commercial interaction.
 For these reasons claim 1 recites an abstract idea.

 This judicial exception is not integrated into a practical application.
-The additional element of “An information processing device comprising: a control unit that is configured to execute” describes a generic computer and the execution is the commonplace business method of performing steps similar to accounting.
+The additional element of “An information processing device comprising: one or more processors configured to” describes a generic computer and the execution is the commonplace business method of performing steps similar to accounting.
 See MPEP 2106.05(f)(2), Alice.
 This is an “apply it” step where the abstract idea is instructed to be performed on a computer.
 For these reasons the judicial exception is not integrated into a practical application.

 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, for the same reasoning as in the practical application step above, which is carried over here.
 The element being apply it is not significantly more than the abstract idea.